maphew/zadam-trilium-wiki/Server-installation.md

 This pages describes installing Trilium on your own server.
 You might want to do this in case you want to set up [[sync|Synchronization]] or you want to use it as online version of Trilium accessible from anywhere.
+The server installation is a fully functioning instance i.e. "web editor".

 There are several options how to do this, each one with some advantage: